-Conversion of Vehicl e Fleet Description & benefits Reduction Potential: 4.25% of total 2021 CoB emissions In recent years, the City of Beacon has replacements, including: purchasing o Police Department and Wastewater The forward, the City plans to continue its electric vehicles at a steady, increment considered if EV versions are not avail Co-Benefits: Public health, cost savings, resource security, and equity made multiple vehicle fleet f a Ford Mach-E and Chevy Bolt for the reatment Plant, respectively.
-Going transition from a gas fleet to battery- tal rate.
-Hybrid vehicles will be able or practical.
-Electric vehicles (EVs) are more fuel-en- traditional gas vehicles.
-EVs also save electricity being a cheaper "fuel" sour- of falling up-front purchase costs of EV government incentives for funding mu- Local air quality is improved with each or bybrid vehicle. ficient and release fewer GHGs than on overall costs in the long run, with ce than buying gas or diesel, the trend /s, and continuing sources of inicipal purchases of such. replacement of a gas vehicle with an EV КРІ Ensure new vehicle purchases wherever feasible; Purchase electric vehicles at ra Remove their gas counterparts are all-electric or plug-in hybrid, ite of 5% per year beginning 2026 ; and s from the City's fleet.
-Responsible staff City Administrator Proposed timeline Mach-E: 2023 (complete); Chevrolet Bolt EUV: 2024 (com Chevrolet Blazer: 2025; Peterbilt 220: 2026; Optimal maintenance of all vel 5% fleet-wide transition to BEN nplete); nicles; and / per year: 2026-2030.
+Convert Vehicle Flee t Description & benefits Ford Mach-E and Chevy Bolt for the tment Plant, respectively.
+Going ansition from a gas fleet to battery- rate.
+Hybrid vehicles will be e or practical. ient and release fewer GHGs than overall costs in the long run, with than buying gas or diesel, the trend and continuing sources of cipal purchases of such.
+KPI Responsible Ensure new vehicle purchases are wherever feasible Purchase electric vehicles at rate Remove their gas counterparts fr of 5% per year beginning 2026 24 Responsible staff City Administrator Proposed timeline Mach-E: 2023 (complete) Chevrolet Bolt EUV: 2024 (complete) Chevrolet Blazer: 2025 Peterbilt 220: 2026 Optimal maintenance of all vehice 5% fleet-wide transition to BEV p les

-&lt;sup>24 5% surpasses the City's general rate of vehicle replacement.
+24 5% surpasses the City's general rate of vehicle replacement.
 Setting a target for proportion of fleet rather than specific vehicles allows for adapting to changing needs and vehicle condition.
 A steady rate of gradual conversion also provides time to build up the City's municipal charging infrastructure in a way that keeps pace with electric vehicle adoption, and it allows time for the market to expand for include a selection of electric alternatives for heavier-duty vehicles.

-Installation of EV chargers Description & benefits Reduction Potential: N/A Co-Benefits: Public health, cost savings, and resource security While charging stations don't reduce GHG emissions themselves, by increasing EV infrastructure and the number of charging stations in Beacon, using EVs becomes easier, more accessible, and more appealing.
+Install EV charge rs Description & benefits Reduction Potential: N/A Co-Benefits: Public health, cost savings, and resource security While charging stations don't reduce GHG emissions themselves, by increasing EV infrastructure and the number of charging stations in Beacon, using EVs becomes easier, more accessible, and more appealing.
 These factors combined encourage the purchase and use of EVs by both local governments and residents, and increased usage of EVs in Beacon will reduce local GHG emissions.
-KPI EV chargers installed.
-Responsible staff City Administrator; andHead of DPW.
-Proposed timeline 2025, 2028
+KPI Moving to electric vehicles will also save costs on gas and increase air quality.
+EV chargers installed Responsible staff City AdministratorHead of DPW Proposed timeline 2025, 2028